It seems like everyone and their mom makes a piston-driven AR-15 these days. And with good reason.

 Seriously, the rails on this thing (the gun, not the coffee cup) are incredibly functional, and (re)movable so you can place them where you want, or lose them completely for a more high-speed, low-drag look.

 Beyond that, the upper functions flawlessly with proper maintenance when used in conjunction with a quality mil-spec lower.
-It is a bit more expensive than Rainier’s Base model, but it’s worth it if you have the cash, or want to upgrade a little bit.
+It is a bit more expensive than the Stag, but it’s worth it if you have the cash, or want to upgrade a little bit.

 Or if you need four lights and a laser to feel safe.
 Hey, no judgement here.